ifgi-webteam/mensaparser/api/docs.md

 ##/mensen

-List all Mensas which have some menu currently available.
+List all canteens which have some menu currently available.

 Example query: